 My next big trip took me to a holiday park here in the UK.
 Knowing my Mum now, I am amazed we ever ended up in a caravan.
 The suggestion of a return trip would be met with a derisive snort and a flash of her India itinerary.
 Oh how easily we become travel snobs…….it must be hereditary.

 I don’t have a huge collection of memories from this holiday, I think I was 5 or so, but a few have stuck with me.

-– Eating sweet, vividly coloured puffs of rice called Rainbow Drops, in the rain and marvelling at the food colourings (usually off-limits) dribbling down my fingers.
+– Eating sweet, vividly coloured puffs of rice called Rainbow Drops.
+I ate them in the rain and marvelled at the food colourings (usually off-limits) dribbling down my fingers.

 – Burying my brother neck-deep in the sand at the beach and digging a moat around him in the hopes he would be stuck there forever.
 This was shortly followed by the immense panic he burst forth with when the sea began to fill up said moat.

-– Singing my heart out at the “Fun Factory” kids club, where I introduced myself on alternate days as Rosie or Amy Harper, my best friend of the time.
-My poor Step-Dad was utterly confused when the Fun Factory entertainer told him how confident and charming Amy was when he was picking up his little Rosie.
+– Singing my heart out at the “Fun Factory” kids club, where I introduced myself on alternate days as Rosie or Amy Harper Amy was my best friend at the time.
+My poor Step-Dad was utterly confused when the Fun Factory entertainer told him how confident and charming Amy was.
+He was picking up his little Rosie.

 At the age of six I was finally spirited away on an exotic holiday to the island of Crete.
 Read on to hear all about it…

 What do you remember about your first holidays?
-I’d love to hear your stories.
+I’d love to hear your small beginnings.